X

 150 Miles (out and back)

 From Helena, drive through the stunning scenery of the Rocky Mountain Front to the charming small town of Augusta.
-Begin on I-15 north and stop in Wolf Creek to visit Lazy I Beerworks.
-From there, take MT-287 to Augusta, where you’ll find the Buckhorn Bar, Western Bar and Lazy B Bar + Café…all great stops where you can toast to an extraordinary ride.
+Begin on I-15 North and stop in Wolf Creek to visit Lazy I Beerworks.
+From there, take MT-287 to Augusta, where you’ll find a variety of local bars to suit every taste.
+The Buckhorn Bar, Western Bar and Lazy B Bar + Café are all great stops to toast an extraordinary ride and experience the unique nightlife of Augusta.

 For more information: